Swimfan: Plot

-Ben tries to tell Amy everything, but she doesn’t believe him.
+Ben tries to tell Amy everything, but she doesn't believe him.
 The next day, he goes to the pool, where he finds Josh dead.
-The police suspect that Ben murdered Josh, so to prove his innocence, Ben breaks into Madison's room to find evidence, where he discovers a bottle of steroids and a creepy shrine of his personal belongings she has been secretly stashing.
+The police suspect that Ben murdered Josh, so to prove his innocence, he breaks into Madison's room to find evidence, where he discovers a bottle of steroids and a creepy shrine of his belongings.
 Christopher warns Ben of a similar case regarding a man named Jake Donnelly.
 When Ben visits Jake in the hospital, a nurse tells him that Jake's girlfriend Madison survived the crash.

-Disguising herself as Ben, Madison steals his car, follows Amy home from school and runs her off the road, with Ben being framed for the crime.
-That night at the hospital, Ben and a few friends record Madison confessing her crime and intentions, resulting in her arrest.
-She escapes custody by stealing an officer's gun and shooting the two policemen escorting her, then enters Ben's house and drags Amy to the school's swimming pool.
-After watching Madison throw a handcuffed and chairbound Amy into the pool, Ben dives in.
-Madison attacks them with the handle of a pool cleaner, and Ben grabs one end, pulling her into the pool.
-Unable to swim, Madison drowns while Ben frees the drowned Amy from her handcuffs, carries her out of the pool, and then resuscitates her via mouth-to-mouth artificial respiration.
+Disguising herself as Ben, Madison steals his car and runs Amy off the road, with Ben being framed for the crime.
+That night at the hospital, Ben and a few friends record Madison confessing her crimes, resulting in her arrest.
+She escapes custody, then enters Ben's house and drags Amy to the school's swimming pool.
+After watching Madison throw a handcuffed Amy into the pool, Ben dives in.
+Madison attacks them with the handle of a pool cleaner, but Ben grabs one end, pulling her into the pool.
+Unable to swim, Madison drowns while Ben frees the drowned Amy and resuscitates her.
 Later, after watching a swim meet, Ben goes outside to his car, where he and Amy kiss and drive away.